FlinkFood/FlinkFood/flinkfood-demo/RestaurantViewJob/src/main/java/org/flinkfood/DEVELOP.md

     rs.restaurant_id;
 ```
 This will need a little bit more of work because of the "references" to the tables, but it's a lot more readable and it works.

+21-12-2023
+# Problems
+*order* is not a good name for a table, because it's a reserved word in SQL.
+I changed it to *orderx*
+*comment* is not a good name for a field, because it's a reserved word in SQL.
+I changed it to *commentary*, but this is a problem
+in the kafka connector (apartently)
+*DATE* is not a good type in FlinkSQL, I tried to change it to TIMESTAMP(3)

+22-12-2023
+for some reason there are a lot of replicas in the final table.
+I need to investigate why